aalborgunilib/check_primo/README.md

 `-K|--keywords` lets you add your own search string instead of using the provided list of random searches.
 Separate each keyword by a `+` sign.

 `-t|--timeout` is the plugin timeout.
-If timeout is reached the check will bail out and issue a UNKNOWN state.
+If timeout is reached, the check will bail out and issue an UNKNOWN state.

 `-c|--critical`, `-H|--hostname`, and `-I|--institution` are required.

 ### Icinga 2 configuration ###

 An example configuration for `check_primo` has been provided for the excellent [Icinga 2](https://www.icinga.org/icinga/icinga-2/) in the file `config/primo-icinga2.conf`.
 You can use it as inpiration on how you can set up the different checks.

-## Bugs

-* Currently the plugin will issue an UNKNOWN state when it times out (defaults to 15 seconds).
-I think it would be more correct to issue a CRITICAL state or at least let it be up the user to decide.

 ## Todo